BradGardea/SupernovaClassifier/README.md

 # SupernovaClassifier

-The format of this report is for a Capstone project where the goal was to ask and answer a question about the PLAsTiCC data set, [found here] (https://www.kaggle.com/competitions/PLAsTiCC-2018/data).
+The format of this report is for a Capstone project where the goal was to ask and answer a question about the PLAsTiCC data set, [found here](https://www.kaggle.com/competitions/PLAsTiCC-2018/data).
 The data used for this report was the lightcurve and metadata.

 # Transients and Supernovas: an intro to classification